The Swift guard

 }

-// Handle for submission
+// Handle form submission using the name variable

 }